 - There are great inexpensive dishes you can bring for potluck.
 (This is why I started learning to bake bread: it’s about the cheapest thing you can bring for potluck, but people still adore it.
 Even a fancy store-bought loaf is fairly cheap.)

 - You may be able to borrow books rather than buying them.

 - You may be able to use group tools (or at least some of the more expensive/hard to store ones).

 - If the group shares expenses, has dues, etc. many healthy groups have some sort of work-study option where you help out with the less-fun stuff as your contribution to the group (cleaning, moving furniture, sorting and stapling papers, etc.)

 - Schedule may be negotiable, or at least enough so to make things work.
 This depends on the schedules of the other group members, and especially whoever will be working with you as a teacher or mentor.

 - If there are specific requirements for robes, etc. you may be able to get help finding inexpensive options, or someone may even have spare fabric you can have cheap or for free.

 What’s less negotiable:

-Initiatory group work requires that you be able to learn and work with the group regularly.
+And in particular, initiatory group work requires that you be able to learn and work with the group regularly.
 That means you need to be free when they are, and be able to get to where they are.
 And, of course, not every town or city has a group – or a particular tradition, focus, deities they honor, etc – handy.
 In fact, most places don’t.
 That means that most people are in the same position: figuring out what the best choices are for them, and their needs and commitments.

 Don’t despair, though!
 Life can have some very odd twists, so you never know when a great group will start up in your area (maybe someone looking to lead a group moves to town), or when life might take you closer to a group that’s a great fit for you.
 A great job might get you to move to a new area with just the right options, or you might end up in a situation where traveling periodically is okay for you.